nus-cs2113-AY2223S2/ip/docs/README.md

 | Find              | `find DESCRIPTION`               | `find book`                                                         |

 # Conclusion
 Thank you for your interest in Duke!
-If you have any issues, please reach out to me via email, [natashatan.yt@gmail.com](mailto:natashatan.yt@gmail.com)
+If you have any issues, please reach out to me on Github!